Home

 Now you can decorate your card and finish it the way you want to.

 You can also decorate the inside of your card, of course.
-Here I used more of the designer paper from the front and printed my sentiments on Vellum, then anchored them down with more brads like the ones I used at the front of the card.
-I used one continuous piece of designer paper to cover the entire inside of the card, then carefully cut it into panels to fit each section so the card would open and close easily without too much weight in the creases.
+Here I used more of the designer series paper from the front and printed my sentiments on Vellum, then anchored them down with more brads like the ones I used at the front of the card.

-Of course, the possibilities for decorating your gatefold card are endless, limited only by your imagination and what's in your stash!
+Of course, the possibilities for decorating your gatefold card are endless, limited only by your imagination and what's in your stash.

-Have fun making your gatelfold cards!
+Have fun making your gatefold cards!

 Do You Have A Favourite Handmade Card to Share?

-Tell Us About Your Card! [ ? ]
+[ ? ]

-Upload A Picture Of Your Card [ ? ]
+Upload A Picture Of Your Card[ ? ]

 Click here to upload more images (optional)